 Known as the pearl of the Indian Ocean, Sri Lanka is a teardrop-shaped island located just south of India.

-Surrounded by sea, you can bet Sri Lanka catches some high-quality creatures.
+Surrounded by the sea, you can bet Sri Lanka catches some high-quality creatures.

 One of the first places I visited in the country was a small town north of Colombo known as Negombo.

-The town is well-known for its Dutch fort and Portuguese influence, as well its ancient fishing port.
+The town is well-known for its Dutch fort, Portuguese influence, and ancient fishing port.

 The local fish market was a joy to visit and included some amazingly fresh and good-looking fish.

-Jaffna, located on the northern tip of the country, was another place where I discovered great seafood.
+Jaffna, located on the country's northern tip, was another place where I discovered great seafood.

 My favorite dish was the caramelized prawns from Hotel Rolex.